This is a Pro feature

 - Green - your project has a good score and does not contain a lot of duplication levels

-- Yellow - your project has a medium score in terms of duplications, it is recommended to apply auto grouper to reduce this score.
+- Yellow - your project has a medium score in terms of duplications, it is recommended to apply auto grouping to reduce this score.

-- Red - Your project contains a lot of duplications, applying auto grouper is highly recommended to reduce this score
+- Red - Your project contains a lot of duplications, applying auto grouping is highly recommended to reduce this score

 To review the auto-grouping suggestions: